serdimoa/charting/JS-Api.md

 1. `callback`: function(configurationData)
   1. `configurationData`: object (see below)

 This call is intended to provide the object filled with configuration data.
-This data affects some of chart behavior aspects so it is called [[server-side customization|Charts-Customization-101#customization-done-through-data-stream]].
+This data affects some of chart behavior aspects so it is called [[server-side customization|Customization Overview#customization-done-through-data-stream]].
 Charting Library expects you will call callback and pass your datafeed `configurationData` as an argument.
 Configuration data is an object; for now, following properties are supported:

 #####exchanges
 An array of exchange descriptors.
 Exchange descriptor is an object `{value, name, desc}`. `value` will be passed as `exchange` argument  to searchSymbolsByName (see below).